5m1Ly/restfx/readme.md

 1. download the latest version of the repository
 1. add the folder somewhere inside the resources folder
 1. if needed add the folder to your server.cfg
-1. copy and past the `.conf/private.lua.bkp` inside the .conf folder
+1. copy and past the `conf/private.lua.bkp` inside the conf folder
-    - your .conf folder should look like this
+    - your conf folder should look like this
 	  ```
-	  \ .conf
+	  \ conf
 	  |_ config.lua
 	  |_ private.lua.bkp
 	  |_ private.lua